Kenishi/DroidNavi/pyqt-ui/src/README.txt

 6) Run the android App.
 	Note: In order for the program to work the phone and desktop must be on the same network.
 So you will need to have Wi-Fi running on the phone.
-7) Slide to the right to get to the pairing screen.
+7) Slide to the "Pair" tab.
-8) Select pair and "Manually input IP"
+8) Select "Pair with new PC"
 9) Input the IP for the desktop and hit ok.
 10) Slide back to the left and click the "Service Off" button.
 This will now light up and change to "Service On."